Home | Contents | Search | Arizona y Sonora > Alamos > Things to do > Galleries and shops in Alamos

 RimJournal: Arizona y Sonora

 Alamos reflects Mexico's varied past.
 Spanish colonial traders brought goods from Asia to Acapulco.
-The wealthy looked to Europe, and Alamos ladies ordered their gowns from Paris.
+The wealthy looked to Europe.
+Alamos ladies ordered their gowns from Paris.
 In the pueblos, the Mayo and Yaqui Indians blended their traditional ceremonies with Christianity.

 The galleries and shops reflect this international, yet very local mix of art, antiques and craft.
 The larger shops list prices in dollars, the smaller ones in pesos; ask if you aren't sure.
 Business hours vary.
 Look for these numbers (1) to find the locations on our Alamos sketch map.